-Eating disorders can significantly impact your long-term health and mental well-being, so it’s important to seek treatment as soon as possible.
+The long-term effects of eating disorders can significantly impact your health and mental well-being, so seeking treatment as soon as possible is important.
 These conditions can negatively alter a person’s life, increasing their risk of serious medical complications and long-term mental health issues.
 If you are struggling with an eating disorder, consider contacting Sanford Behavioral Health for residential eating disorder treatment.
 Our team of dedicated professionals will work with you to help you overcome your eating disorder and regain control of your health and happiness.
+Our full continuum of care also offers day programs, half-day programs, family therapy, and alums support.
 Call us at 616.202.3326 to learn about our eating disorder treatment programs.

 The Long-Term Effects of an Eating Disorder

 An eating disorder is much more than an unhealthy relationship with food.
 It is a severe and dangerous mental health condition that can profoundly affect every aspect of a person’s life.
 An eating disorder can lead to malnutrition, organ damage, and even death if left untreated.
-Thankfully, many treatment options are available for those struggling with an eating disorder.
+Thankfully, many treatment options are available for those with an eating disorder.
 However, even with treatment, the effects of an eating disorder can be long-lasting.
-Here are eight of the most common long-term effects of an eating disorder:
+Here are eight common long-term effects of eating disorders:

 - Damage to the digestive system – Eating disorders can cause damage to the stomach and intestines, as well as the esophagus.
 This can lead to problems with digesting food and absorbing nutrients.

 - Malnutrition – Severe malnutrition can lead to various health problems, including muscle weakness, organ damage, and Anemia.

 - Osteoporosis – A bone density loss increases the risk of fractures.